AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> Feelings come and go like clouds in a windy sky.
-Conscious breathing is my anchor. — Thich Nhat Hanh
+> The only way to 'find out if it will work out' is to do it. — Simon Sinek
 <!--END_SECTION:quote-->